Diversified Port Property Experience

 The Net Results: Client could present to their tenant a substantiated case as to the lease rate terms and conditions for the asset, which was considerably higher than what they had been paying.
 Tenant accepted results of the study and renewed the lease.

-Client: Strategic port property asset management plan
+Case: Strategic port property asset management plan

 Location: Africa